BOND REPORT: U.S. 10-year Treasury Yield Drops To Lowest Since November Ahead Of Fed Policy Update

 Treasury yields tumbled--and prices surged--to their lowest level since November after weak inflation numbers diminished expectations for the Federal Reserve to lift interest rates at a rapid pace for the rest of the year, ahead of a key rate decision Wednesday afternoon.

-The yield for the benchmark 10-year note slumped 7.9 basis points to 2.133%.
+The yield for the benchmark 10-year note slumped 10.7 basis points to 2.105%, the biggest one-day decline in about a year.
 Bond prices move inversely to yields; one basis point is one hundredth of a percentage point.

 Traders are betting that the central bank may need to adopt a more gradual pace of monetary tightening.
 Consumer-price inflation, or cost of living, slowed to 1.9% in May from 2.2% in April (http://www.marketwatch.com/story/inflation-falls-again-in-may-as-cpi-recedes-from-recent-high-water-mark-2017-06-14), while the core index, which strips out volatile energy and food prices, rose 0.1% in May.
 Compared with a year ago, core CPI was up 1.7%, the lowest in 2 years.
 Retail sales fell 0.3% in May (http://www.marketwatch.com/story/us-retail-sales-in-may-are-weakest-in-16-months-2017-06-14), the weakest in 16 months.